CSCIX65G/crosscompilation/README.md

 run
 ```

-You should see output like:
+After a pause, during which time lldb is copying your executable to the remote device, you should see output like:

 ```
 Process 20 launched: '/Users/rvs/Development/Projects/HarvardExtension/crosscompilation/.build/x86_64-unknown-linux/debug/echoserver' (x86_64)